-“It’s important to rely on guidance from a strong financial professional who can guide you through buying decisions so you don’t make an inappropriate decision,” said Marv Feldman [MFG1] in an interview, president and chief executive officer of LifeHappens, a nonprofit that seeks to educate consumers about insurance products and the insurance industry.
+“It’s important to rely on guidance from a strong financial professional who can guide you through buying decisions so you don’t make an inappropriate choice,” said Marv Feldman in an interview, chief executive officer emeritus of LifeHappens, a nonprofit that seeks to educate consumers about insurance products and the insurance industry.

 Here’s a look at the top five questions you should ask when contemplating a term-to-perm conversion: